tobymao/sqlglot/posts/onboarding.md

 The base versions of the modules implement the `sqlmesh` dialect, which is designed to accommodate as many common syntax elements as possible across the other supported dialects.
 This prevents duplication of code across the dialect-specific modules.

 SQLGlot includes two other modules not required for basic transpilation: the [Optimizer](#optimizer) and Executor.
-The Optimizer, modifies an abstract syntax tree for other uses (e.g., creating column-level lineage).
+The Optimizer modifies an abstract syntax tree for other uses (e.g., creating column-level lineage).
 The Executor runs SQL code in Python (not all SQL functionality is supported).

 The rest of this document describes the three base modules, dialect-specific overrides, and the Optimizer module.

 ## Tokenizer

-The tokenizer module (`tokens.py`) is responsible for breaking down SQL code into tokens (like keywords, identifiers, literals, operators, etc.), which are the smallest units of meaningful information.
-This process is also commonly referred to as lexing/lexical analysis.
+The tokenizer module (`tokens.py`) is responsible for breaking down SQL code into tokens (like keywords, identifiers, etc.), which are the smallest units of meaningful information.
+This process is also known as lexing/lexical analysis.

 Python is not designed for maximum processing speed/performance, so SQLGlot maintains an equivalent [Rust version of the tokenizer](https://tobikodata.com/sqlglot-jumps-on-the-rust-bandwagon.html) in `sqlglotrs/tokenizer.rs` for improved performance.